shaunikm/Zephyrus/README.md

 ### FDM (Finite Difference Method)

 We used FDM to create a dense grid with the sparse data points via spatial interpolation.
-Euler's method employed in this project is defined as:
+Euler's method used in this project is defined as:

 $$\vec{y}_{n+1} = \vec{y}_n + h \vec{F}(\vec{y}_n, t_n).$$